 South Africa’s natural and human fossil history dates back hundreds of thousands, even millions, of years.
 Early dinosaur fossils have been discovered in the Western Cape and up to 80% of mammalian fossils found so far have been discovered in the Karoo.

 Travel tip: You can visit the hominid fossil displays and learn more about the beginnings of our planet at the Maropeng Visitors Centre and Sterkfontein Caves.

 South Africa is home to a variety of landscapes and biomes, including deserts, wetlands, bushveld, grasslands, mountains and subtropical forests.

+It’s a holiday destination like no other!
+Looking for a beach holiday?
 South Africa has sunshine, sea and golden beaches.
-Are you seeking a safari adventure?
+Seeking a safari adventure?
 South Africa is home to incredible wildlife and game reserves.
 Keen for an escape into wine country?
-South Africa’s Cape Winelands are waiting to be explored.
+South Africa’s Cape Winelands are waiting to be explored!
 On top of all of this, you can discover cosmopolitan cities and quaint seaside towns.
-Or drive through breathtaking mountain passes and travel along dusty, desert roads.
+Or, drive through breathtaking mountain passes and travel along dusty, desert roads.

 In the Cape Wineland region, you’ll discover the stunning towns of Franschhoek, Stellenbosch and Paarl.
 This region is home to many award-winning wine estates that produce incredible varieties and vintages year in and year out.
 South Africa’s wine country is home to more than 500 registered wineries.
 While exploring these vineyards and estates, be sure to sample some Pinotage, South Africa’s signature variety!